Branches of Pharmacology with 15 Subdivisions

 Pharmacokinetics

-- It studies how the body’s physiology handles the drug inside the body and eliminates it safely to the outside.
+• It studies how the body’s physiology handles the drug and safely eliminates it from the body.

-Based on it, factors like the number of doses, dosing schedules, and time of administration are determined.
+Based on this, factors such as the number of doses, dosing schedules, and time of administration are determined.

 Pharmacodynamics

-- It tries to explain the action of drugs on specific receptors, enzymes, or any other specific points in the body.
+• It tries to explain how drugs act on specific receptors, enzymes, or other parts of the body.

-- It determines the onset of drug action, t1/2, therapeutic window, and duration of drug actions.
+• It determines the onset of drug action, the t1/2, the therapeutic window, and the duration of drug action.

 The overall changes brought in the body after administration are noted.